cep21/circuit/README.md

 ## Not counting early terminations as failures

-If you're passing a context to your circuit, and the passed context fails, you may not want to count the circuit as behaving badly.
-In that case, you can use the custom `IgnoreContextFailures` field to ignore those failures.
-I strongly recommend using this.
+If the context passed into a circuit function ends, before the circuit can finish, it does not count the circuit as unhealthy.
+You can disable this behavior with the `IgnoreInterrputs` flag.

 ```go
   h := hystrix.Hystrix{}